BitcoinDesign/Guide/guide/getting-started/software.md

    layout = "float-right-desktop"
 %}

+Consumer-focused exchanges let users buy and sell directly with the exchange.
+This is good for occasional use.

 Exchanges focused on investors and traders usually list many different cryptocurrencies.
-They allow users to trade with each other by submitting buy and sell requests on currency pairs.
+They allow users to trade with each other by submitting buy and sell orders on currency pairs.
 These products are generally for experienced users.
-They offer complex trading features and countless ways to analyze price movements.
+They offer complex trading features and ways to analyze price movements.

-Decentralized exchanges fall in between these categories, focusing on occasional use or trading, but are, as their name implies, based on an open marketplace without a central authority.
+Decentralized exchanges focus on occasional use or trading, but are, as their name implies, based on an open marketplace without a central authority.

 </div>